truchas/truchas/src/2d-truchas/src/simulations/flow/test/free_surface/README.md

 matching analytic interface motion during drainage.
 The fill and drain cases use the same 15×5 mesh, while the plug cases use 25×5.

+`gravity_fill.json` and `gravity_drain.json` use zero pressure at both open ends and an axial body acceleration instead of prescribed velocities.
+Their continuum inviscid solutions have `u=t` and `u=-t`, respectively, with zero pressure; the water/VOID interface follows `x=0.5+t²/2` for filling and `x=4.5-t²/2` for draining.
+The tests use a small fixed step and compare the interface with the corresponding exact trajectory of the implemented split scheme, in which material transport uses the velocity at the beginning of the step.
+They also check velocity, pressure, and water-volume conservation.

 `hydrostatic.json` is a stationary water layer beneath a horizontal free surface with downward body acceleration.
 It checks gravity-head balance, zero pressure at the water/VOID interface, and the absence of spurious